 In August 1762, we have the subtitle “organ of the royal power” on the Gazette de France.

-The Gazette de France: 8 000 copies in the XVIIth century in Paris and in provinces.
+The Gazette de France: 8,000 copies in the 17th century in Paris and in the provinces.
 The gazette will become a monopoly of the State: the only one in the kingdom.
 Royal decision of 1635 where the State grants him the monopoly but also the heredity of the direction for him and his successors.
-Finally, it becomes a charge/office which is transmitted from father to son.
-1631, date of its creation, is the year when France enters the Thirty Years War after a Swedish defeat: if ever the king must die, it is necessary that the gazette does not become a propaganda against the royal power (that it falls in other hands not close to the royal power which could criticize the king and the royal power by means of the gazette).
-When Richelieu and Louis XIII die, Renaudot loses his protectors and thus has no more protection.
+Finally, it becomes a charge/office which is transmitted from Father to Son.
+1631, the date of its creation, is the year when France enters the Thirty Years’ War after a Swedish defeat: if ever the king must die, it is necessary that the gazette does not become a propaganda against the royal power (that it falls in other hands not close to the royal power which could criticize the king and the royal power by means of the gazette).
+When Richelieu and Louis XIII die, Renaudot lose his protectors and thus has no more protection.
 It is thus necessary to start again all, to put itself in the small papers of the king, etc.

 During the Fronde, several newspapers are drawn in Paris but also in the provinces.
 People thought that the king should not govern everything, they wanted a little freedom.
 After the Fronde, the exceptions disappear.
 Renaudot’s Gazette became a monopoly again.

 News arrives clandestinely from abroad, notably from Holland, and brings a new vision of information.
-But the information is also made by the oral one, in particular with the circulation of the people (one brews world, one tells the news to all those which one crosses).
+But the information is also made by the oral one, in particular with the circulation of the people (one brew world, one tells the news to all those which one cross).